-November is Adopt A Senior Pet Month, and we here at Cattime could not be happier about it.
+November is Adopt A Senior Pet Month, and we cat lovers could not be happier about it.
 We know that kittens are adorable and hard to resist, but there is so much to love about owning a senior cat.
-If you’ve been thinking of opening up your home to a new feline friend, we urge you to look into adopting an older cat.
+If you’ve been thinking of opening up your home to a new feline friend, we urge you to look into adopting a sweet senior.
 Here are five reasons senior cats rule.

 Senior cats are often surrendered at shelters after living in a domestic, home environment for a long time.
 Because they have lived in a house before, they are likely to already be litter trained and have the etiquette of a house cat.
 Kittens may not know that 2:30AM is not the time to start playing whack-a-mole with your toes, but a senior cat knows.

-Senior cats do not need as much exercise and stimulation as a two month old kitten does.
+Senior cats do not need as much exercise and stimulation as a two-month-old kitten does.
 Most of the time, senior cats are completely content sunbathing near a window or snuggling up next to you.
-While seniors do need to spend quality time with their owners, the demand for attention is no where near as large as with a kitten who needs to be trained and socialized.
+While seniors do need to spend quality time with their owners, their demand for attention is no where near as large as with a kitten who needs to be trained and socialized.

 When you adopt an adorable kitten, it is difficult to tell what their temperament may be as an adult.
 When you adopt a senior cat, those personalities have been in place for a long time.
 Adopting a senior cat allows you to truly find a cat whose personality matches yours and your family’s needs.
 Even if your new senior cat has some habits that aren’t ideal, it is still possible to teach an old cat new tricks and manners.

 Kittens usually do not have a difficult time finding a forever home once they hit a shelter.
-People are drawn to their tiny frames, adorable mews, and everything kitten related.
+People are drawn to their tiny cuteness, adorable mews, and everything kitten related.
 Senior cats, unfortunately, do not have that natural magnetism.
-They are often looked over for younger cats and if they are in a shelter that is hitting capacity, they are the first ones to be put on the euthanization list.
-Senior cats are just as loving, adorable, silly, playful, and rewarding as a kitten, so why not bring one into your home?
+They are often looked over for younger cats, and if they are in a shelter that is hitting capacity, they are the first ones to be put on the euthanization list.
+Senior cats are just as loving, adorable, silly, playful, and rewarding as kittens, so why not bring one into your home?

 We don’t want to shame anyone for wanting a kitten.
 We get it.
 But if you are thinking about bringing a furry friend home, please consider taking home a senior cat.
 There are so many rescues that have senior cat programs, such as Jake’s Place, Good Old Tails, and Give Me Shelter Cat Rescue in hopes of finding them a forever home.
 Feel free to check out the seniors we have listed here at CatTime as well.
 If you want a cat, consider saving a life and adopting a senior cat this month.